Neural Thermodynamics: Entropic Forces in Deep and Universal Representation Learning: Implications

 One can analytically solve for the sharpness of two-layer linear networks, and identify a precise cause of the progressive sharpening effect. \begin{theorem} For a two-layer linear network $\ell(x,\theta)=||y(x)-W_1W_2x||^2$ with $y(x)=Vx+\epsilon\in\mathbb{R}^{d_y}$ and $\E x=\E\epsilon=0$, $\Sigma_x=\E xx^T$, $\Sigma_\epsilon=\E\epsilon\epsilon^T$.
 Denote $\tilde{U}S'\tilde{V}$ to be the SVD of $V':=\sqrt{\Sigma_\epsilon}V\sqrt{\Sigma_x}$ and assume that the width of the network is larger than $\text{rank}(V')$.
 Then we have

 at the global optimum of \eqref{eq: free energy}.
 Meanwhile, the minimal sharpness of the global minimum of $\ell$ is

-where $\hat{S}$ is the singular values of $V\Sigma_x$. \end{theorem}
+where $\hat{S}$ is the singular values of $V\sqrt{\Sigma_x}$. \end{theorem}

-Therefore, the minimum of \eqref{eq: free energy} does not correspond to the minimal sharpness unless the data distribution is \textit{fully isotropic} $\Sigma_x=I,\Sigma_\epsilon=I$.
 This result implies that SGD has no inherent preference for flatter minima.
 See Figure~\ref{fig:eos phase diagram}-\ref{fig:eos dynamics}, where we train a two-layer linear network on a linear regression task with a 2d label $y\in\mathbb{R}^2$.
 The labels $y= V^*x +\epsilon$, for a ground truth matrix $V^*$ and iid zero-mean noise $\epsilon$ such that $\Sigma_\epsilon={\rm diag}(1, \phi_x)$, where $\phi_x \in (0, 1)$ is called the ``data balance."
-In Appendix~\ref{app sec: eos}, we also train a deep nonlinear network and we see the same trend where improving balance in the label noise leads to flatter solutions.
+In Appendix~\ref{app sec: eos}, we also train a deep nonlinear network, and we see the same trend where improving balance in the label noise leads to flatter solutions.

-As an example, we can choose $\Sigma_x=I$, $V=I$ ($d_x=d_y=d$), which gives $V'=\sqrt{\Sigma_\epsilon}=\tilde{U}S'\tilde{U}^T=\tilde{V}^TS'\tilde{V}$, and thus
+As an example, we can choose $\Sigma_x=I$, $V=I$ ($d_x=d_y=d$), which gives $V'=\sqrt{\Sigma_\epsilon}=\tilde{U}S'\tilde{U}^T$, and thus

-which is dominated by the second term and can be arbitrarily large.
+which can be arbitrarily large.
 Recall that the minimum of $T(\theta)$, on the other hand, does not depend on $\Sigma_\epsilon$, the label noise covariance.
 Thus, the imbalance of the noise spectrum can lead to arbitrarily high sharpness.
 This could especially be a problem for language model training because there is a large variation in the randomness of tokens.
-Some words, like ``the" could have a very low conditional entropy, while nouns or verbs can have high entropy, especially when there exist synonyms.
-Another example is to choose $\Sigma_\epsilon=I$, $V=I$, which gives $V'=\sqrt{\Sigma_\epsilon}=\tilde{U}S'\tilde{U}^T=\tilde{V}^TS'\tilde{V}$, and thus
+Some words, like ``the," could have a very low conditional entropy, while nouns or verbs can have high entropy, especially when there exist synonyms.
+Another example is to choose $\Sigma_\epsilon=I$, which gives $V'=V\sqrt{\Sigma_x}=\tilde{U}S'\tilde{U}^T$, and thus